Healthdirect Free Australian health advice you can count on.

 What causes gingivitis?

 Gingivitis is caused by bacteria in the plaque on your teeth irritating your gums.
-Plaque can build up if you do not brush your teeth regularly or take good care of your oral health.
-If you have an existing health condition, such as diabetes you are more likely to develop gingivitis.
+Plaque can build up if you do not brush your teeth correctly or look after your oral health.

-How is gingivitis diagnosed?
+How is the cause of gingivitis diagnosed?

 How is gingivitis treated?

 Taking care of your mouth helps prevent gingivitis.
-Even if your gums are bleeding and inflamed, it’s important to keep brushing your teeth to reverse the condition.
+Even if your gums are bleeding and inflamed, it’s important to keep brushing your teeth gently to reverse the condition.

 You can also improve the health of your mouth by: